fer8614/Patient-follow-up/README.md

-# React Hook Form + TypeScript + Vite with Zustand and Tailwind
+# React + TypeScript + Vite with Zustand, React Hook Form and Tailwind

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.